 Next stop was Esperance – by all accounts a charming seaside village surrounded by Australia’s whitest beaches.
 Surely we could find somewhere for a decent meal (anything but a pie) at 2pm?
 Nope.
 Esperance is very seasonal, and it being off season, everything was closed.
 We made do with a trip to the butcher, grabbing some fancy sausages made of chicken and apple cider and pork and maple bacon.

 We drove out to Lucky Bay in Cape Le Grand National Park and set up camp overlooking the beach.
 As we struggled to set up the canopy Shelley recalled some vital information – Cape Le Grand was one of the windiest places in the country.
-This was all too much for Gaz (+1 tantrum).
+The raging winds became all too much for hangry Gaz (+1 tantrum).

 In the morning we checked out Lucky Bay beach.
 The sea was a beautiful shade of aqua, the waves were ripe for surfers and the sand was as white as it comes – it’s won an award and everything.
 It was still quite wintry, so we decided to hike Frenchman Peak rather than attempt a swim.